1. Adjectives

 grom-wɨ-blø eat-NEG-POT inedible

-bɑn-wɨ-blø big-NEG-POT _incapable of growth_
+bɒn-wɨ-blø big-NEG-POT incapable of growth

 blin-wɨ-blø love-NEG-POT unlovable